testcymone/github-practice/README.md

-# GitHub Practice
+# GitHub Practice 🏃‍♀️

 # Overview
 This repository was created for users new to GitHub.
-It is public and will allow you to practice cloning, branching and pull requests.
+It is public and should be used to practice cloning, branching and pull requests.

 # Instructions